Things to Do

 Learn more about Cirencester’s fascinating history at the award-winning family friendly Corinium Museum.
 The principal collection consists of the highly significant Roman finds from the town, including a number of stunning mosaics.
 However, the museum today is much more than that, taking you on a journey through the development of the Cotswolds from its prehistoric landscape to modern day.
 Tel: 01285 655646 Corinium Museum Website

-Parish Church, St John Baptist GL7 2NY
+Parish Church, St John Baptist GL7 2NH

 Visit one of the largest parish churches in England, and one of the great wool churches of the Cotswolds, built from the prosperity of the wool trade.
-Look out for the two brinze statues designed by Rodney Munday, of St John Batist and Virgin and Child, recently installed in niches on the church tower.
+Look out for the two bronze statues designed by Rodney Munday, of St John Batist and Virgin and Child, recently installed in niches on the church tower.
 The south porch, which adjoins the Market Place, was built around 1500 as an office for the Abbey, and later became a town hall.

 Parish Church Website